Appearances and Cons

 Posted in: Appearances and Cons by Scott H. Andrews

-BCS will be at World Fantasy in Toronto this weekend.
+BCS will be at World Fantasy Convention 2016 in Columbus OH this weekend.

 Leave a Comment »